WHO WE ARE

-Over the last year MTM has led an ever-growing team of volunteers around the Twin Cities to collect the plywood murals from businesses and artists to be preserved and archived.
-Since we began in June of 2020, we have collected over 800 boards which are now being stored in a climate-controlled storage space until we can establish a more permanent space.
-Our long-term plan for this art is to build a permanent and public memorial space so that this Black narrative is preserved and accessible to the everyone.
+Since 2020 MTM has led an ever-growing team of volunteers around the Twin Cities to collect plywood murals from businesses and artists to be preserved and archived.
+Since we began, we have collected over 1,000 plywood panels which are now being stored in a climate-controlled storage space until we can establish a more permanent space.
+Our plan for this art is to build a permanent and public memorial space so that this Black narrative is preserved and accessible to everyone.

 Meet The Founder

 Leesa Kelly - Founder | Executive Director

 Leesa is a Chicago Native who moved to Minnesota in 2017.
-When she is not collecting and preserving the plywood murals, she is writing for her blog, leesalives, or facilitating self care workshops that inspire and encourage BIWOC to center themselves in times of crisis.
+When she is not working on MTM projects, she is writing, speaking at conferences and in classrooms, or facilitating workshops to empower Black and Brown women.
 She believes in dismantling oppressive systems and rebuilding new systems that work for ALL people.